CDEBase/fullstack-pro/packages/sample-client-redux/README.md

 Purpose:
 ---
-    This package can be installable in front-end webserver
+This package can be installable in front-end webserver to use the reducers and actions.

 What's not included
 ---
-    It does not have any client UI components such as React It does have configured Redux Store
+- It does not have any client UI components such as React
+- It does not configure Redux Store

 Useful commands:
 ---